 - Create a corporation

-- Name some I trust as the director
+- Name someone I trust as the director

 - Create an international bank account in the name of the business